Sex abuse crisis tops agenda as US Catholic bishops convene

 Aware of such sentiments, bishops and priests attending a multinational Vatican meeting last month called for a greater presence of women in church decision making.

 All these challenges coincide with relentless demographic pressures.
 According to the latest data from Georgetown University’s Center for Applied Research in the Apostolate, the number of Catholic priests in the U.S. has fallen from 59,192 in 1970 to 37,181 last year, the number of nuns has dropped from 160,931 to 45,605.
-The number of parishes without a resident priest pastor has risen from to 3,552.
+The number of parishes without a resident priest has risen from 571 to 3,552.

 According to the center, the number of Catholics in the U.S. rose from 47.9 million to 68.5 million over that period, but a majority of them now attend church only a few times a year.